Richard R. Burt: Private intelligence firm (2000–2007)

-Consulting work after Diligence (2007-present)
+Consulting work after Diligence (since 2007)

 In 2007, he left Diligence to work with Henry Kissinger's consulting firm, Kissinger McLarty Associates.

 He has also worked as a partner in consulting firms McKinsey and Company and now serves as a managing partner of McLarty Associates in Washington, D.C.
 In addition, he has served on boards for the Atlantic Council, Deutsche Bank's Scudder and Germany mutual fund families, America Abroad Media, International Games Technology, UBS mutual funds, a member of the senior advisory board of Alfa Bank in Moscow until November 2016, an advisor to European Aeronautic Defence and Space Company (EADS) North America’s board until November 2016, and Textron Corporation.
 Burt is also a Senior Advisor to the Center for Strategic and International Studies and U.S. Chair of Global Zero.
 He has lobbied on behalf of LOT Polish Airlines, the Capital Bank of Jordan, and Ukrainian construction firm TMM.
 He has a working relationship with Mikhail Fridman who is closely associated with the Alfa Group.

 In 2014 through early 2016, Burt served as an unpaid foreign policy advisor for Rand Paul's campaign for president.

 During the first two quarters of 2016, McLarty Associates received $365,000 to lobby for New European Pipeline AG, a firm owned by Russian oil company Gazprom.
 Beginning in February 2016, he and a colleague represented the five European energy companies investing in Nord Stream 2, an expansion of the Nord Stream 1 pipeline which would allow Russian gas to reach Europe without going through Belarus or Ukraine.

 Since 2017, Burt and another lobbyist of a subsidiary of McLarty Associates have received $3.53 million from five Nord Stream 2 financing companies.

-Supported Donald Trump for President
+Supported Donald Trump for president

 Burt claims to have contributed to Trump's first major foreign policy speech, April 27, 2016, at the Mayflower Hotel.
 In the speech, Trump called for greater cooperation with Russia and encouraged Trump to take a less interventionist approach to foreign affairs.
 In an April 2019 interview of the Center for the National Interest's Dmitry Simes by Christiane Amanpour, Burt was the top national security adviser to the 2016 Trump campaign.
 During the campaign, Burt also wrote white papers for Jeff Sessions on foreign policy and national security.

 Burt's simultaneous roles as a campaign adviser for Trump and a lobbyist for Russian interests first drew scrutiny in October 2016 following the release of the Steele dossier.
-Burt is on the Alfa Capital Partners Advisory Board in which Russia's Alfa-Bank is an investor.
+Burt is on both the senior advisory board of the Russian Alfa Bank and the Irina Krivosheeva headed Alfa Capital Partners Advisory Board in which Russia's Alfa-Bank is an investor.